Le36/ROS2Mapper/documentation/diaries/oskari.md

 __Negatives__:
  - Issues with setting up Python venv with ROS2 even when following the official tutorial
  - Nav2 some a tendency to do very weird things, e.g. crashing, working differently at diffferent times despite using same commands

+## Sprint 4 (22.06. - 04.07.)
+Our last sprint comprised of refactoring and documentation instead of development and this is reflected in this part of the diary.
+I took it upon myself to document the I/O node I created in the previous sprint.
+In addition to this we made some last changes to the program itself in order to get the physical robot to work better.

+I started with documenting the I/O node.
+I decided to look in to the documentation of other nodes like the nav2 simple commander to look it should be done.
+After getting inspiration from that and discussing the methods we should use within our team, I created the documentation in not time.

+When it came to Quality of Service documentation I decided to look into the tutorials of ROS2 and found a helpful [page](https://docs.ros.org/en/rolling/Concepts/About-Quality-of-Service-Settings.html) that contained all the information I needed.
+On this basis I was able to also write the Quality of Service documentation.

+One major thing that is in my mind at this point is the difference between the simulation and the physical robot.
+Although the same code should work identically in both, this was almost never the case.
+I strongly feel this is due to our code, dependencies, or any other factor directly influenced by ourselves.
+It was easy to blame nav2 or any other third party software for the things that didn't work but I am sure it was in fact our own nodes that caused things to break.

+__Positives__:
+ - Quality of Service settings documentation in ROS2 documentation

+__Negatives__:
+ - Same code still not working in simulation vs. physical robot